Arabic Studies

 Why Choose Arabic?

-1. Arabic speakers are in high demand, especially for US government and transnational companies.
+1. Arabic speakers are in high demand, especially by the US government and transnational companies.

-2. Proficiency in Arabic is a critical asset that opens up career opportunities the global market.
+2. Proficiency in Arabic is a critical asset that opens up career opportunities in the global market.

-3. Knowledge of Arabic is key for understanding the Arab culture and people.
+3. Knowledge of Arabic is key to understanding Arab culture and people.

-4. It puts you ahead of the rest by showcasing your interest in something different.
+4. Knowing Arabic sets you apart by showcasing your interest in something unique.

 5. It gives you access to a rich history and a long literary tradition.

-6. It is a critical need language that serve as a bridge for understanding multiple perspectives on international relations and politics.
+6. Arabic is a critical-need language that serves as a bridge for understanding multiple perspectives on international relations and politics.

 Career Application